WebexCC-SA/LAB-2353/docs/Labguide/Lab2.md

 ***Callback Report***

-The contact center customer can opt to receive a callback from an agent while in IVR or waiting in a queue.
+The Contact Centre customer can opt to receive a callback from an agent while in IVR or waiting in a queue.
 The courtesy callback flow is configured by the flow developer.

 ![CSQAllfield](../assets/images/reporting/callback.png)